We use some essential cookies to make this website work.

 A CIC is a special type of limited company which exists to benefit the community rather than private shareholders.

-To set up a CIC, you need to apply to Companies House, and:
+To set up a CIC, you’ll need:

 Find out about legal forms for social enterprise.